logicguy1/FOSS-Lectio-improvements/CONTRIBUTING.md

 # Contributing
+Please keep in mind that this extension is developed for Firefox first and thereafter ported to Chrome.

 ## Pull requests
 PR's are more than welcome!
 Remember to state the changes and *why* they are added.